QuestionableM/Blueprint-Converter/README.md

 # Blueprint-Converter
-This program allows you to convert your Scrap Mechanic blueprints into 3D models!
+Allows you to convert Scrap Mechanic blueprints into 3D models